 - eco-structure Magazine—A recent publication on environmentally preferable buildings, products, and systems

 - Environmental Design + Construction Magazine—A bi-monthly publication on environmentally preferable buildings, products, and systems.
 Includes articles on all aspects of environmental design

 - EPA Comprehensive Procurement Guidelines—A key component of the government's "buy-recycled" program, the EPA's CPG provides information, specification criteria, and manufacturer's lists for a wide range of recycled content products

 - EPA Environmentally Preferable Purchasing Program's Database of Environmental Information for Products and Services

 - Guide to Resource Efficient Building Elements (click on e-guide) by Tracy Mumma.
 National Center for Appropriate Technology's Center for Resourceful Building Technology, Missoula, MT.—Extensive listings of environmentally preferable products and manufacturers, primarily for residential construction

-- A Sourcebook for Green and Sustainable Building—This site contains the entire contents of the Sustainable Building Sourcebook produced by the city of Austin, Texas as part of their Green Builder Program.
+- Sustainable Sources—This site contains the entire contents of the Sourcebook produced by the city of Austin, Texas as part of their Green Builder Program.
 Provides concise, practical reviews of materials and pertinent life cycle issues (attributes and concerns).
 Also provides lists of product manufacturers and trade organizations.
 Numerous links to other related green building websites.